koliac/Rexipe/README.md

 This is a final project for 480: Applied Internet Technology by Longkun Yang
-# Recipe
+# Rexipe

 ## Overview

-This is a webisite for you to look up recipe, browse great food pictures or even find out which restaurant is selling the food you are craving for, with great ease.
+This is a website for you to look up recipes, browse great food pictures or even find out which restaurants is selling the food you are craving for, with great ease.

 ## Data Model